mcorbin/riemann-discovery/README.md

 - First parameter: a map containing global discovery options (common to all discovery mechanisms).
   - `:type`: The service discovery mechanism, here `:file`.
   - `:interval`: Every `:interval` seconds (120 in our case, default 60), Riemann will call the service discovery mechanism, and inject into itself events representing added/removed hosts.
   - `:tags`: Optional parameter, the value should be a list of tags.
 The plugin will only emit events tagged with all of these tags.
 It will emit all events if `:tags` is nil or empty.
+Example:

 ```clojure
 :tags ["production"]